enjoyear/spark-streaming/spark-kafka/doc/advertised-listeners-poc/KafkaListeners.md

 ## It would also work if 0.0.0.0 is changed to the private IP 10.1.0.94, but not 127.0.0.1
 ## Listener names must be identical across all brokers
+## Each listener also must have a different port
 listeners=INTERNAL://0.0.0.0:9092,EXTERNAL://0.0.0.0:4000
 inter.broker.listener.name=INTERNAL